mattermost/docs/source/process/support.md

 - LDAP provider - Windows Server 2016 Active Directory, Okta, OpenLDAP
 - The type and version of any proxies or VPNs on the network that the Mattermost server is connecting through

-Be sure to be as specific as possible when describing the environment.
-If you are seeing errors like Connection Refused be sure to include any firewalls or filtering proxies that may be on your network, either inbound or outbound.
+Be as specific as possible when describing the environment.
+If you are seeing errors like **Connection Refused** be sure to include any firewalls or filtering proxies that may be on your network, either inbound or outbound.

 ### Examples